Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Experimental Results

 \subsection{Vaih $\rightarrow$ Pots}

-The results of AdaptSegNet \cite{tsai2018learning}, CycleGan-FCAN \cite{zhang2018fully} and our stepwise experiments are listed in Table~\ref{tab:VaihToPots}, which are adapted from Vaih to Pots.
+The results of AdaptSegNet \cite{Tsai2018Learning}, CycleGan-FCAN \cite{Zhang2018Fully} and our stepwise experiments are listed in Table~\ref{tab:VaihToPots}, which are adapted from Vaih to Pots.
 The bold fonts represent the best scores of the corresponding columns.
-We observe that the proposed method obtains the best performance (48.6\%).
-Compared with the previous best method AdaptSegNet (45.2\%), the result of SRDA-Net contributes 3.4\% relative mIoU improvement.
-For the three no adaptation methods, mIoU of our method is slightly lower.
-This is because that parameters of SRDA-Net are less than half of resnet101, which limits the learning power of network.
+It can be observed that the proposed method obtains the best performance with mIoU of 48.6\%.
+Compared with the best comparative result (45.2\%, obtained by AdaptSegNet), the SRDA-Net contributes 3.4\% relative mIoU improvement.
+Under the condition of no adaptation, among the three baseline methods, mIoU of our method is slightly lower.
+This is because that parameters of Residual ASPP Module are less than half of resnet101, which limits the learning power of network.
 According to the mIoUs of SRS+PDC and SRS + ODC, PDC (18.7\%) is more effective at learning domain-invariant features than ODC (1.7\%).

 From the results of comparison experiments, we find that when the gap of resolution between source and target domains is relatively small, it is difficult to determine whether to upsample the source domain or downsample the target domain to obtain better results.
 However, there is no need to our proposed method (SRDA-Net).